jvparidon/mixedmodels-in-r/mixedmodels_in_r.md

     ## optimizer (LN_BOBYQA) convergence code: 5 (fit with MixedModels.jl)
     ## boundary (singular) fit: see help('isSingular')

+The fitted model is retrieved from the `JuliaCall` session using `julia_eval()`, and thanks to some magic from the `JellyMe4.jl` package, it is stored in `R` as an `lme4`-style model object.
+We can then simply summarize it using `summary()`.
+As you can see, the model yields numerically similar results to the one we fitted in `R`, but it took only about 15 seconds to fit, a significant speedup!

 ## Wrap it in a function

 To make calling `MixedModels.jl` from `R` more convenient (and not have